Well-being activities to practice during confinement.

 “La Poudre” by Lauren Bastide.

-Lauren Bastide's podcast highlights personalities brilliantly chosen to discuss the place of women in society.
+Lauren Bastide's podcast highlights brilliantly chosen personalities to discuss the place of women in society.
 Between glamorous and exciting subjects, we let ourselves be carried away by the debate.

 -